 We will automatically identify eligible students using information from the Student Loans Company – there is no need to apply to us directly.

-To ensure you are considered for the bursary you must consent to share your information with us when you are assessed for your loans and grants.
+To ensure you are considered for the bursary you must consent to share your information with us when you are assessed for your loans.

 Find out more